 Announcements

-The VFCE has a new members initiative!
-If you work with or study cocci and are interested in working with our center on new research and future projects, please visit our new page to apply for membership and learn about this program.
+The VFCE has a new members page!
+If you work with or study Cocci at the University of Arizona and are interested in working with our center on new research and future projects, please fill out this form to apply for membership.

 You can now visit our new Valley Fever Collaborative page for info about what this group is doing across Arizona to combat the spread of Valley fever.
 If you are interested in joining the VFC, please fill out the application form.